thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `--debug`: bool, default `False`
-    * if True will enable langchain tracing, increase verbosity, disable multithreading for summaries and loading files, crash if an error is encountered when loading a file, automatically trigger the debugger on exceptions.
+    * if True will enable langchain tracing, increase verbosity, disable multithreading for summaries and loading files, display warning if an error is encountered when loading a file, automatically trigger the debugger on exceptions.
     Note that the multithreading will not be disabled if you set `--file_loader_n_jobs`, allowing you to debug multithreading